 To ensure that performance is followed up during the whole project, the planning phase should produce evaluation methods for each KPI, for example, methods of validation, measurements, or other forms of documentation.
 Table 1 shows examples of KPIs and their corresponding methods.
-This guide describes a strategic generic MSC model.
-If a building owner, however, is carrying out a traditional renovation project, he or she does not have to fully stick to the tradition: the MSC methodology offers hints on how to enhance such a project.

-This approach is an integrated part of performance • management, it is not new: it is used, for example, in certifications on sustainability as DGNB.
+This approach is an integrated part of performance management, it is not new: it is used, for example, in certifications on sustainability as DGNB.
 In the MSC model, performance management does not cover a single objective, such as sustainability, but all services, which makes it the main management tool in the contract and the main guide in designing the project's contents and the follow-up on performance.